artyomtrityak/backbone-package-template/README.md

 ## app

-This folder contains all you files except unit-tests and generators
+This folder contains all your files except unit-tests and generators

 ### assets